 Rex Schuberg was the one experiencing an Army-Navy Game baptism.
 Rex is the quasi-mayor of Big Rapids and anchor of a third-generation insurance business, the Schuberg Insurance Agency.
-We met at Riverview Elementary School in third grade when my family moved to Big Rapids, which is the college town for Ferris State University, where my father was a professor.
+We met at Riverview Elementary School in third grade when my family moved to Big Rapids, the college town for Ferris State University; my father was a professor.

 We told Rex to forget the records.
 Sure enough, despite Army entering with a 9-2 record and Navy a 3-9 mark, the game was tense and hard-fought to the finish.
 Army survived a Navy rally to win 17-10.

 But even on the occasion the game does turn out one-sided, there is so much else surrounding the experience.
-The entire day drips with inspiration and respect that is tapped from a deep well of 200 players representing West Point and Annapolis and their respective classmates in the stands numbering 8,000.
+The entire day drips with inspiration and respect.
+The feelings are tapped from a deep well of 200 players representing West Point and Annapolis as well as their respective classmates in the stands numbering 8,000.
 They have committed to a volunteer military in uncertain times when we face a seemingly endless war on terrorism.